 Asking your groomsmen to be at your wedding is one of the first items on the groom’s wedding checklist.
 But, once you’ve asked your groomsmen to be in the wedding party, the next hurdle is figuring out what they’re going to wear while you say you are “I do’s”—and that includes their groomsmen ties.

-The point is, there are a ton of different tie categories out there—so, before you attempt to choose a tie for your groomsmen, you want to narrow down which category of neckwear is going to be the right fit for your wedding day.
+Bottom line?
+There are a ton of different tie categories out there—so, before you attempt to choose a tie for your groomsmen, you want to narrow down which category of neckwear is going to be the right fit for your wedding day.

-The next decision you’ll want to make when choosing a tie for groomsmen is whether you want everyone’s tie to match.
+Once you've decided what type of tie you want your groomsmen to wear, the next decision you’ll want to make when choosing a tie for groomsmen is whether you want everyone’s tie to match.

 If you do decide to have your groomsmen wear different ties, the key to making them look “purposely mismatched”—instead of looking like each groomsman just wore whatever tie he felt like wearing that day—is to tie the look together (pun intended!) and create visual consistency with at least one feature.